Walking in winter: tips for making the most of your adventure

 3. Always pack snacks

-We're lucky to have many incredible food products in Tasmania and you don't have to travel very far to get your hands on them.
-Likely while you're making your way around the region you will have seen places like Ashgrove cheese or the Raspberry farm which have wonderful farm gate shops where you can purchase delicious snacking goodies from.
-It's always important to pack snacks for your winter walks, so make sure you stock up before heading into the wilderness!
+We're lucky to have many incredible food products in Tasmania and you don't have to travel far to get your hands on them.
+Likely while you're making your way around the region you will have seen places like Ashgrove cheese or the Raspberry farm which have wonderful farm gate shops where you can purchase delicious snacking goodies.
+It's always important to pack drinks and snacks for your winter walks, so make sure you stock up before heading into the wilderness!

 4. Wear good shoes